Uranium mines and mills waste

 The active decommissioning of the mill, tailings management area (TMA) and mining areas was completed between 2004 and 2006.
 Some infrastructure was left in place, allowing site monitoring to continue while allowing Orano Canada to maintain a full-time presence.

-In 2019, CNSC held a one-part public hearing to consider an application from Orano Canada Inc. to renew the Uranium Mine Decommissioning Licence for the Cluff Lake Project located in the Athabasca Basin of northern Saskatchewan.
-Following the hearing, CNSC announced its decision to renew the Uranium Mine Licence allowing Orano to decommission the Project site, possess, manage and store nuclear substances.
-The licence will be valid from August 1, 2019 to July 31, 2024.
+In 2019, the Commission held a 1-part public hearing to consider an application from Orano Canada to renew the uranium mine decommissioning licence for the Cluff Lake Project, located in the Athabasca Basin of northern Saskatchewan.
+Following the hearing, the Commission announced its decision to renew the licence, allowing Orano to decommission the project site, and to possess, manage and store nuclear substances.

-Cameco Corporation currently holds a waste facility operating licence for the site.
+Cameco Corporation (Cameco) currently holds a waste facility operating licence for the site that is valid until May 31, 2025.

 Gunnar and Lorado